rtqichen/style-swap/README.md

 A few ways to reduce memory usage:
 - Decrease `--maxStyleSize` and `--maxContentSize`.
 The latter changes the size of the resulting image.
 - Increase `--patchStride`.
 This extracts less patches to use for style swap.
 Best to use a larger `--patchSize` to ensure the patches still overlap.
 - Last resort: use CPU-only mode by specifying `--cpu`.
+Reduces GPU memory usage to zero.